September 2024

 Researchers demonstrate high photon gain in a thin film OLED device, creating a highly efficient OLED night vision system

-Researchers from the University of Michigan has developed an OLED device that converts near infrared (NIR) light into visible light and amplifies it more than 100 times.
+Researchers from the University of Michigan, in collaboration with OLEDWorks, has developed an OLED device that converts near infrared (NIR) light into visible light and amplifies it more than 100 times.
 Compared to current night-vision systems based on image intensifiers, this device could enable a much more efficient and light-weight solution.

 The OLED device integrates a photo-absorbing layer inside the OLED stack, that converts infrared light into electrons.
 Those electrons are converted into visible light photons via the OLED layers - about five photons are created for each electron, and some of these photons are re-absorbved, converted into more electrons, and then even more photons, creating a great amplification of the absorbed NIR light.